-- Details of core texts and further readings for every module to give you the best opportunity to prepare for class
+- Details of core texts and further readings to give you the best opportunity to prepare for classes;

-- Lecture notes will normally be available.
-If notes can be collected prior to or after a lecture, you should be made aware of when and where this can be done.
-Lecture notes may not be provided in cases in which, for example, a lecture follows further reading material very closely
+- Pre-recorded videos and lecture notes will normally be available online via Moodle.
+Lecture notes may not be provided in cases in which, for example, a lecture follows further reading material very closely;

-- Assessment details should be outlined, including the format of the assignment, assessment rules, the submission dates and the expectations of the module lecturer
+- Assessment details should be outlined, including the format of the assignment, assessment criteria, the submission dates and the expectations of the module lecturer;

 - You will be advised, with as much notice as possible, of any changes or cancellations of lectures and/or classes.

 You should expect your lecturers and tutors to have time to discuss any concerns or questions you have about the module material.
-To this end, you should expect all Faculty and Teaching Fellows to have two Advice and Feedback hours per week of term, in which they are available to see you to offer advice on all matters relating to the relevant module.
+To this end, you should expect all Faculty and Teaching Fellows to have two Advice and Feedback hours per week of term, in which they are available to meet online to offer advice on all matters relating to the relevant module.

 University community values and expectations

 At Warwick, we believe that every individual in our University community should be treated with dignity and respect and be part of a working and learning environment that is free from barriers, regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage or civil partnership and pregnancy or maternity status.